-The good news is that it is generally treatable – if you stay away from foods and skin products that irritate your child’s skin, use good skin care, and support the immune system and gut flora.
-Moreover children usually outgrow eczema by the time they turn 6 years old.
+The good news is that it is generally treatable – if you stay away from foods and skin products that irritate your child’s skin, use proper skin care, and support the immune system and gut flora.
+Moreover, children usually outgrow eczema by the time they turn 6 years old.

 But what if you could reduce the risk of your child developing eczema in the first place and avoid 6 years of itchiness and suffering?

 Eczema affects up to ¼ of all infants and can last through childhood.